Connecticut State Capital in Hartford Click to enlarge

 Sports Bar Alert!

 The closest sports bar is about 2 miles east of the stadium (just drive east on Silver Lane and it turns into Spencer Street) in Manchester.
 All Stars Sports Bar and Grill offers all the TV packages.A nice sports bar called the Diamond Pub and Grill is also in Glastonbury.
 A Buffalo Wild Wings (First one in Hartford) just opened in 2007 off I-91 between Downtown and the Airport.
 It isn't real close to the stadium but it is an option if you want to watch games before or after the UConn game.
 It is in Windsor at 703 Poquonock Ave.
 Phone: 860-688-9464.
 If you are staying in the SW suburbs try one of these two locations of Sliders Sports bars.
+In the south suburbs is Rookies Sports Bar and Grill.
+It looks like a good one.
 Finally, downtown has a really nice, new sports bar called Black Bear Saloon.

 Hartford has a ton of places to eat.
 Some restaurants cans be found near the Hartford Civic Center and the Union Train Station for those staying downtown.
 I have been told there are several very good Italian Restaurants on Franklin Ave. downtown.